Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Abstract

 \section{Abstract}

-Electronic health record (EHR)-linked biobank data facilitate large-scale scientific discoveries such as genome-wide association study (GWAS) on a multitude of phenotypic traits and biomarkers routinely captured in EHR.
-However, heterogeneous missingness in biomarkers may bias analyses when used as phenotypes.
-Recently proposed prediction-based (PB) inference methods incorporate external machine learning (ML) models to impute missing biomarkers and thereby improve the statistical power and estimation precision in association analyses.
-Yet, it remains unclear that if these methods are still preferable when the outcome $Y$ is generated under a clinically informative observation process.
-A comprehensive comparative evaluations and theoretical understanding of the existing PB methods under such realistic EHR missingness mechanisms are lacking.
-In this paper, we conduct a structured review of 8 recently developed PB methods and categorize them based on their frameworks.
-We systematically evaluate 9 methods, including 4 PB methods and 5 baseline methods from the traditional missing-data approaches, under 10 different outcome observation process models across missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) assumptions for continuous and binary outcomes.
-Our results show that PB methods can substantially improve statistical power and estimation efficiency when their missingness assumptions hold, but they may require stronger assumptions than CCA to control type I error.
-We provide theoretical results to characterize the scenarios under which CCA or PB methods may remain valid.
-Finally, we apply CCA, weighted CCA, and two PB methods to perform GWAS of six laboratory biomarkers in the All of Us data.
-The results demonstrate that PB methods can replicate known genetic associations while improving efficiency relative to (weighted) CCA.
-Furthermore, they extend inferential results to a more representative study population.
-The paper concludes with a summary and discussions on limitations and future directions.
+Electronic health record (EHR)-linked biobank data hold tremendous promise for large-scale discoveries via genome-wide association study (GWAS) on diverse phenotypic traits and biomarkers routinely captured in the EHR.
+However, heterogeneous missingness in biomarkers compromises the validity and efficiency of statistical analyses.
+Prediction-based (PB) inference methods meet this challenge by using external machine learning (ML) predictions to impute missing biomarker outcomes, thereby improving statistical power and estimation accuracy in association analyses.
+Yet, their suitability remains unclear when outcomes are subject to clinically informative observation processes, that is, when laboratory tests are ordered based on both measured and unmeasured patient- and health system-level characteristics.
+In this paper, we review the statistical underpinnings of popular PB methods and then evaluate nine methods, including four PB methods and five traditional missing-data approaches, under an encompassing set of outcome observation processes for continuous and binary outcomes.
+PB methods can substantially improve statistical power and estimation efficiency when the missing-data mechanism is correctly specified.
+Under misspecification, however, these gains require both conditional independence between the covariates of interest and the missingness mechanism and independence between imputation error and the missingness mechanism.
+Using \textit{All of Us} (AoU) data, we perform GWAS of six laboratory biomarkers and demonstrate that PB methods can replicate known genetic associations while improving efficiency relative to (weighted) complete-case analysis (CCA).
+Their performance in replicating existing GWAS results in AoU also depends on imputation quality and the underlying missingness mechanism.